gargsaar/singlepage_website_ni/_posts/2020-06-15-science-behind-the-skill-to-convince-others.markdown

 “Hey.
 Can you please allow me to submit the fee before you BECAUSE I’m in a little hurry.
 My mother is not well and I need to take her to the doctor.”

-When you feed the reason to the brain, it accepts the request until it has another solid reason to counter the request.
+When you feed the reason to the brain, it accepts the request unless it has another solid reason to counter the request.
 In the latter case, the brain evaluates both the reasons and in most cases, compels you to compromise so that you do not hurt others.
 If there is no reason, the brain will completely ignore the request or reject it outrightly without evaluating it.

 So, now you know what you to do when you need to convince others to break the queue :).